 I had to beg, steal, or borrow information, a the saying goes, and combined with my total lack of formal education, beginning the journey was not an easy one.

-Thankfully, I did meet some very key people and actually by pure chance, who helped me immensely in my business and entrepreneurial career, so I know first hand about the benefits of coaching as well of the pain that is experienced through a lack of help, support, and guidance that can easily plunge you into darkness in the often lonely world of running a business.
+Thankfully, I did meet some very key people and actually by pure chance, who helped me immensely in my business and entrepreneurial career, so I know first hand about the benefits of coaching as well as the pain that is experienced through a lack of help, support, and guidance that can easily plunge you into darkness in the often lonely world of running a business.

 Let’s firstly define business coaching and this definition from the World Association of Business Coaches will give you the idea.